asciidude/instacat/README.md

 In your main.py file, change "username" and "password" to your username and password for Instagram.

 ## Enabling/Disabling Downloads
 To enable/disable image downloads (eg. if you're simply restarting or do daily restarts) you can change the `downloading` variable to "disabled".
 To re-enable it, change it to `False`.
 This will download 5 images from r/cat.
-You can change this but RedDownloader does *not* work well.
+You can change this but RedDownloader does *not* work well over 5-10 image downloads.

 **It is automatically disabled by default.** It is kind of slow and you should probably opt for just adding your own images to a `downloaded` directory within your project folder.